 \section{Theory and results}

-We first should determine the pump and phase matching characteristics from the expression \eqref{SPDCstate}, in order to calculate the fidelity of the \textit{sinc}- and Gaussian-like states.
-The pump beam is usually fixed by the experimental setup, and its function in the expression \eqref{SPDCstate} is well known.
-The phase-mismatch in the $z$-direction $\Delta k_z=k_{p,z}-k_{s,z}-k_{i,z}$ requires more careful determination, which depends on many characteristics of experiment, such the crystal type, the polarization of interacting beams, the geometry of the setup.
-The derivation of $\Delta k_z$ has been already reported for a very general experimental scenario in Ref. \cite{https://doi.org/10.48550/arxiv.2208.09423}.
+We first should determine the pump and phase-matching characteristics from expression \eqref{SPDCstate}, in order to calculate the fidelity of the \textit{sinc}- and Gaussian-like states.
+The pump beam is usually fixed by the experimental setup, and its function in expression \eqref{SPDCstate} is well known.
+The phase mismatch in the $z$ direction $\Delta k_z=k_{p,z}-k_{s,z}-k_{i,z}$ requires more careful determination, which depends on many characteristics of the experiment, such as the crystal type, the polarization of interacting beams, and the geometry of the setup.
+The derivation of $\Delta k_z$ has already been reported for a very general experimental scenario in Ref. \cite{https://doi.org/10.48550/arxiv.2208.09423}.
 In comparison to Ref. \cite{https://doi.org/10.48550/arxiv.2208.09423}, here, we additionally assume degenerate momentum vectors for signal and idler photons $k_p\approx2k_s$, which allows us to apply the Gaussian approximation.
-With this in mind, the phase-mismatch $\Delta k_z$ can be written as \cite{https://doi.org/10.48550/arxiv.2208.09423}
+With this in mind, the phase mismatch $\Delta k_z$ can be written as \cite{https://doi.org/10.48550/arxiv.2208.09423}

 where $\Omega_j$ is the deviation from the central frequency $\omega_{j,0}$, $\omega_j=\omega_{j,0}+\Omega_j$ with the assumption $\Omega_j\ll\omega_{j,0}$, and $u_j=1/(\partial k_j/\partial \Omega)$ is the group velocity evaluated at the central frequency.